marjoleinF/gamtree/README.md

 The model is specified through a four-part formula, following the same format as `lmertree` or `glmertree`.
 The four-part formula comprises a response variable, local subgroup-specific effects, global effects and partitioning variables.
-Informally written, it the model formula has the
+Informally written, the model formula has the
 form:

 ``` r